 A sick baby is rarely a happy baby.
 Your infant or toddler will likely be fussy and out of sorts during her illness.
 You'll want to check in with your pediatrician, of course, and follow all treatment instructions.
-Beyond that, you'll just have to wait for the illness to run its course.
+Beyond that, you'll just have to wait for the illness to run its course, especially if your baby is sick with a viral infection.
 In the meantime, there are a number of steps you can take to soothe your sick infant.

 Sick Baby Tips

 Plenty of liquids